jcszymansk/realworld-camel-springboot/README.md

 features like confirmation emails on account creation or password reset are unsupported by the existing frontends, so there's no point in implementing them until the spec is updated.

-Some time after Camel 4.0 is released, I will also update this project to use it.

 Possibly rewrite datagrabber in Java or even Camel so it is possible to preserve created/updated timestamps on articles and comments.
 (Now it uses the API which does